What Is a Multi Family Home?October 30, 2018

 - Duplex, triplex and quadplex: These are multi family homes containing two, three or four housing units, respectively.
 They share the underlying land, a house lot.
 And it may share other commons features as well.
 These may include front and back doors, a basement, a front entrance, stairs, and perhaps a utility room with washer and dryer.
 Conversely, multiplexes might share little more than the house lot.
 This would be the case when each home occupies a full story of the building, has its own front door, and is accessed via an external stairway.
 Multiplex units are typically rentals residing in a building with a single owner.
 The owner might be a private investor, a partnership, a corporation or real estate investment fund/trust.

 - Semi-detached homes and townhouses: These units have their own land and ground-floor entrances.
 But they share one or more external walls and perhaps a common parking area or back yard.
 Typically, each home as its own owner.
 Although, rental townhouse complexes might belong to a single developer or real estate company.
 The individual units are typically very similar in shape, size, layout, appearance and amenities.
-Painting townhouses in different colors within rows of units is frequently done.
-And, they might have semi-unique external decoration.
+Frequently, owners will paint townhouses in different colors within rows of units.
+And they might have semi-unique external decoration.

 - Apartment building: This is a building containing multiple apartment units, usually of varying design and size characterized by the number of bedrooms and bathrooms.
 Although the typical apartment building is made up of rental units, condominiums are apartment buildings in which each unit is owned separately, and the owner either resides in it or leases the space to a tenant.
 Typically, apartment buildings are multi-story structures, frequently with multiple apartments per floor, each sharing common hallways and elevators.
 A corporation owns a co-op apartment building in which the tenants are the shareholders.
 Luxury apartment buildings can have all sorts of premium amenities, including doormen, electronic security, health club, swimming pool, package room, on-site rental agent, business center, dry cleaner, meeting room and even a café.